High Availability Clustering (EX436)

 Other Study Material

 Sander van Vugt has released a book for “Pro Linux High Availability Clustering“.
-I haven’t had a chance to read it yet, so cannot tell much nor recommend, but you may want to check it out.
+Check it out.

 Red Hat Enterprise Linux Developer Suite

 You may find the RHEL Developer Suite subscription helpful for developing high availability clustering skills.

 The Red Hat Enterprise Linux Developer Suite subscription is available at no cost by registering with the Red Hat Developers Program.

 The Red Hat Enterprise Linux Developer Suite Subscription is a self-support option for application development.
 It includes Red Hat Enterprise Linux, High Availability Add-On, Load Balancer Add-On, Resilient Storage Add-On, Scalable File Systems Add-On, High Performance Network Add-On, Extended Update Support Add-on, Smart Management, and Real Time operating system.
 This subscription is for development purposes only.